Parametric decay of Alfv\'enic wave packets in nonperiodic low-beta plasmas: Results

 \section{Results}

 Figure~\ref{fig:open_vs_periodic} first presents an overview of two contrast simulations, highlighting the difference between the more realistic absorption boundary condition (upper panels a-c) and the usual periodic system (lower panels d-f).
 In the former case, a square wave packet of full size $S_z=40\lambda_0$ and small ramps $l_r=1\lambda_0$ is launched at $5\lambda_0\leq z\leq 45\lambda_0$.
 The latter periodic case has a smaller simulation domain, $z_{\rm max}=5\lambda_0$, which is fully occupied by a wave of constant amplitude initially.
-Both cases have the same wave amplitude $\delta B/B_0=0.1$ and plasma beta $\beta=0.01$.
+Both cases have the same wave amplitude $\delta B/B_0=0.1$ and plasma beta $\beta=0.02$.
 Significant differences are found in the space-time evolution of density fluctuation (a, d) and wave magnetic field (b, e).
 Under the absorption boundary condition the wave packet undergoes a strong decay at the early stage ($t<25T_0$ where $T_0=\lambda_0/v_A$) with the packet head being little distorted.
 Correspondingly, the density fluctuation is largely localized and constrained to $z<50\lambda_0$.
 In contrast, the periodic case shows mainly temporal dynamics where the density fluctuation grows or decays almost uniformly across the domain.
-The wave field is dominated by either forward- or backward-going waves at a time.